 PDAs or electronic organizers are the most commonly evaluated technological intervention (8/17 ERABI studies) for learning and memory.
-Additional studies have found that PDAs also significantly increase the number of completed tasks compared to control groups (Dowds et al., 2011; Evald, 2015; Gentry, Wallace, Kvarfordt, & Lynch, 2008), and that additional goal management instruction enhances these effects (Powell et al., 2012).
+Additional studies have found that PDAs also significantly increase the number of completed tasks compared to control groups (Dowds et al., 2011; Evald, 2015; Gentry et al., 2008) and that additional goal management instruction enhances these effects (Powell et al., 2012).

-The majority of individuals now use a smartphone daily which has the same capabilities as a personal digital assistant (PDA), this dramatically increases the number of individuals who have access to this assistive technology.
-Additional technology which has also been found to be effective are voice organizers, and paging systems such as NeuroPage which send reminders to individuals about tasks (Kim, Burke, Dowds, Boone, & Park, 2000; Wilson, Evans, Emslie, & Malinek, 1997).
-Of course, one of the requirements to ensure that technology is being used properly in rehabilitation is that the individual know how to use said technology, efforts should be made to properly train and support individuals using technology as a strategy for improving learning and memory function.
+The majority of individuals now use a smartphone daily, which has the same capabilities as a personal digital assistant (PDA); this dramatically increases the number of individuals who have access to this assistive technology.
+Additional technology which has also been found to be effective are voice organizers, and paging systems such as NeuroPage that send reminders to individuals about tasks (Kim et al., 2000; Wilson et al., 1997).
+Of course, one of the requirements to ensure that technology is being used properly in rehabilitation is that the individual know how to use said technology.
+In this sense, efforts should be made to properly train and support individuals using technology as a strategy for improving learning and memory function.

-Multiple randomized controlled trials (RCTs) have examined the use of calendars and calendar tools on learning and memory (Bergquist et al., 2009; McDonald et al., 2011; Ownsworth & McFarland, 1999; Watanabe, Black, Zafonte, Millis, & Mann, 1998).
-In one RCT by McDonald et al. (2011), the use of a Google calendar was compared to the use of diary tracking.
+Multiple randomized controlled trials (RCTs) have examined the use of calendars and calendar tools on learning and memory (Bergquist et al., 2009; McDonald et al., 2011; Ownsworth & McFarland, 1999; Watanabe et al., 1998).
+In one RCT by McDonald et al. (2011), the use of a Google calendar was compared to diary tracking.
 It was found that although both groups achieved a fair number of desired tasks, those using the Google calendar had a significant increase in task completion through the use of automated reminders and messages.
-Although generally the use of diaries and calendars (passive devices) are supported in ABI populations, the literature is mixed and limited compared to the available evidence from technological devices.
+In general, the use of diaries and calendars (passive devices) are supported in ABI populations, however, the literature is mixed and limited compared to the available evidence from technological devices.